mmistakes/minimal-mistakes/_pages/about.md

 ---
 layout: single
 author_profile: true
-permalink: "/about/"
+permalink: /about/
-title: "About Me"
+title: "About Ray"
 ---

 ### A Little about Myself